Southern Hospitality

 Arrival time of the first day of the tour is 12:00 noon if renting equipment from us, or 1:00 p.m. if bringing your own bike.
 Guests will want to meet us at these times dressed in bike clothes, or ready to change into them.

-Of course, you may want to continue your visit of the coast by driving down to the pristine beaches of Kiawah Island, SC or Hilton Head Island, SC.
+Of course, you may want to continue your visit to the coast by driving down to the pristine beaches of Kiawah Island, SC or Hilton Head Island, SC.